-Intended outcome Success criteria All PP students make excellent educational progress achieving a positive P8 score by the end of KS4 All PP in Year 10 with a P8 of no less than -1.0 All PP in Year 11 with a positive P8 score All PP students secure the literacy and numeracy skills required to make at least expected progress at KS3 Reading and spelling age is in line with chronological age in Years 7, 8 and 9 All PP students making at least expected progress in English in Years 7, 8 and 9 Secure use of appropriate technical vocabulary in all subjects in Years 7, 8 and 9 All PP students making at least expected progress in Maths in Years 7, 8 and 9 Level of numeracy required in all subjects is secure in Years 7, 8 and 9 Attendance of all PP students is in line with national or better.
-Half-termly improvement in attendance for all PP students All PP attendance is at least 96% All PP students engage in co- and/or extra-curricular activities.
-At least 80% of PP students engage in co- and extra-curricular activities Student Voice activities indicate that PP students are engaged in College life, are motivated and have high aspirations.
+Intended outcome Success criteria RAG Review October 2024 All PP students make excellent educational progress achieving a positive P8 score by the end of Pupil Premium Yr.10 P8 in line with expectations - no less than -1.0 Overall P8 for PP is 0.07 (non PP -0.01) Overall P8 for PP was +0.18 KS4 compared to all +0.11 All PP students secure the literacy and numeracy skills required to make at least line with chronological age in 13 of 18 PP students RA improved over the course of the year by an average of 9 months. expected progress at KS3 All PP students making at least expected progress in English in Years 7, 8 and 9 Year 7 PP 40.9% (All 55%) Year 8 PP 92% (All 82%) Year 9 PP 100% (All 96.8%) Secure use of appropriate technical vocabulary in all subjects in Years 7, 8 and 9 This continues to develop with a focus on subject specific literacy - disciplinary literacy is a key priority - Improvement Plan 24/25 All PP students making at least expected progress in Maths in Years 7, 8 and 9 Year 7 PP 90.9% (All 82.6%) Year 8 PP 84% (All 80.7%) Year 9 PP 88.9% (All 82.8%) Level of numeracy required in all subjects is secure in Years 7, 8 and 9 This continues to develop with a focus on subject specific numeracy.
+Focus on consistent pedagogical approach to numeracy skills cross curricular.
+Attendance of all PP students is in line with national or better.
+Half-termly improvement in attendance for all PP students All PP attendance is in line with all students End of year attendance (July 2024) was 93% PP (95% all) Year 7 PP 95.7% (All 95.6%) Year 8 PP 94.2% (All 94.2%) Year 9 PP 94% (All 94%) 1 PP student had an attendance of less than 90% compared to 14 non-PP. All PP students engage in co- and/or extra-curricular activities.
+At least 80% of PP students engage in co- and extra- curricular activities Student Voice activities indicate that PP students are Engagement in co- and extra- curricular activities is highest in KS3.
+New tracking system in place Sept 24 which will enable a engaged in College life, are motivated and have high aspirations. more rigorous tracking and monitoring process for all groups of students.

 To achieve and sustain improved a positive mental health and wellbeing for all students.
 Student voice reports that PP students feel safe and are happy in school Student Voice activities indicate that PP students are gaining confidence, resilience and positive attitudes to their study and future goals Destinations data show that students have successful future career pathways.
+Student voice is positive - see Questionnaire May 24 Student voice is positive - see Questionnaire May 24 10 of 18 students remain at the College 6 th form, others have gone to other settings.
+56% of PP students stay at SAC in comparison with 70% of non PP. This will be a focus for 24/25.
+The proportion of applications to the College for the Year 7 cohort of Sept 2026 from disadvantaged students will be more representative of the proportion of all young people locally who are disadvantaged 'Atom' application support programme launched with feeder Primaries Pupil Premium, data captured on applicants for Sept 2026.
+Atom link now on College website Communications to parents and to primaries to follow